-The Los Angeles County Department of Beaches and Harbors is seeking one or more qualified contractor(s) with experience in coastal engineering projects to provide consulting and engineering services.
-The selected contractor(s) should have a staff of registered civil and engineers qualified to perform structural assignments such as preparing engineering drawings, reviewing engineering documents, inspecting marine facilities, and designing engineered structures.
+The Los Angeles County Department of Beaches and Harbors is seeking one or more qualified experience contractor(s) with in coasta] engineering projects to provide consulting and engineering services.
+The selected contractor(s) should have a staff of registered civil and structural engineers qualified perform to assignments such as preparing engineering drawings, reviewing engineering documents, inspecting marine facilities, and designing engineered structures.
 The contractor(s) will work with Department staff and other contractors on various projects within the Marina del Rey Small Craft Harbor and on various beaches within the County operated by the Department.

-The marina area contains a number of waterside public and private improvements which require structural inspection occasional and repair.
-Although the County leased а substantial has portion of the harbor to private developers, it has retained control over limited portions of the harbor for public safety, waterfront access, and operational facilities.
+The marina area contains a number of waterside public and private improvements which require structural inspection and occasional repair.
+Although the County has leased substantial а portion of the harbor to developers, it has private retained control over limited portions of the harbor for public safety, waterfront access, and operational facilities.
 Some of the marina facilities that may require harbor engineering services include seawalls, public beach, parks, roads, parking lots, boat storage yard, signs, library, administration buildings within the harbor, and the submerged areas inside the main channel.
-Additional marina facilities that may be encountered include recreational piers, floating docks. piles, gangways, bridges, breakwaters, promenades, boat launches, channel and turning basin dredging.
+Additional marina facilities that may be encountered include recreational piers. floating docks, piles, gangways, bridges, breakwaters, promenades, boat launches, channel and turning basin dredging.

-The beach area consists of 21 beaches, and other coastal areas along approximately 30-miles of the County's coastline - including county, state, and The beach areas are subject to city beaches. considerable wave and wind forces.
-Beach facilities that may require engineering services include revetments, groins, jetties, piers, and other coastal infrastructure subject to tidal and Other beach facilities include wave actions. restrooms, maintenance yards, parking lots, retaining walls, pedestrian bridges, bike paths, life guard towers, picnic areas, and other support facilities.
+The beach area consists of 21 beaches, and other coastal areas along approximately 30-miles of the County's coastline - including county, state, and city beaches.
+The beach areas are subject to considerable wave and wind forces.
+Beach facilities that may require engineering services include revetments, groins, jetties, piers, and other coastal infrastructure subject to tidal and Other beach facilities include wave actions. restrooms, maintenance yards, parking lots. retaining walls, pedestrian bridges, bike paths, life guard towers, picnic areas, and other support facilities.
 In addition to the facilities listed above, the beach area is subject to erosion, sand deposition, flooding, and other natural occurrences caused by interaction with wave forces.

-In addition to inspecting, maintaining, and repairing existing County harbor and beach facilities, the Harbor Engineer may be responsible for review of plans submitted tenants or other by developers. providing construction management harbor services. assess navigation issues, provide provide cost estimates. professional support at various public meetings, and evaluate the effectiveness of repairs completed by others.
+In addition to inspecting, maintaining, and repairing existing County harbor and beach facilities, the Harbor Engineer may be responsible for review of plans submitted other by tenants or providing developers, management construction services, assess harbor navigation issues, provide provide cost estimates, professional support at various public meetings, and evaluate the effectiveness of repairs completed by others.